-A feedback culture is a great way to develop a greater understanding of what your employees want and hope to gain.
+A feedback culture is a great way to develop a greater understanding of what your employees want and hopes to gain.
 Here’s how you can build a successful feedback culture.

 3. Ensure resources, tools and time are readily available

 To make sure your organisation continues to continuously learn, you need to ensure resources and time are available to employees.
-These resources depend on the organisation or department needs but get started by helping employees to devote time to engage in training, organising team workshops or coaching opportunities or hold learning outcome sessions to encourage employees to show or apply what they have learnt.
+These resources depend on the organisation or department's needs but get started by helping employees to devote time to engage in training, organising team workshops or coaching opportunities or holding learning outcome sessions to encourage employees to show or apply what they have learnt.

-Time is a barrier to L&D teams and employees, so give them easy-access and high-quality learning resources to help it become a habit in their work routine.
-Take a look at learning subscriptions or memberships to suit your employees’ needs.
+Time is a barrier to L&D teams and employees, so give them easy access and high-quality learning resources to help it become a habit in their work routine.
+Take a look at learning subscriptions or E-Learning memberships to suit your employees’ needs.
 Or if you want to make an even longer-term investment, you can build your own library of learning resources.